-If you're an HR or recruiting leader in today's candidate-driven market, you are already well-acquainted with the downside of a low U.S. employment rate: It can seem impossible to fill open positions.
+If you're an HR or recruiting leader in today's pandemic-challenged economy, you are well acquainted with the challenges of an improving U.S. employment rate and an unprecedented need to hire remote employees and rehire recently furloughed ones.
+It can seem impossible to fill -- or refill -- open positions.

-"Today, a recruiter can still blindly post a vacancy on job boards and hope that qualified applicants will come to them, but this style of 'post-and-pray' recruiting is unreliable," said Allegis Group's executive director of corporate strategy and marketing, Rachel Harris-Russell.
+"Today, a recruiter can still blindly post a vacancy on job boards and hope that qualified applicants will come to them, but this style of 'post-and-pray' recruiting is unreliable," said Rachel Harris-Russell, vice president of strategic consulting at Marriott International.

 A recruitment marketing strategy is a far more proactive approach to hiring.